datacamp-content-public/Optimizing-Pandas-Code-for-Speed-and-Efficiency/README.md

 >Example from our scikit-learn course:
 >
 >- Learn the difference between DataFrame and Series as Pandas objects
+>- Learn the difference between an entry and a feature of a DataFrame
 >- Learn how to merge and concatinate DataFrames based on the indices
 >- Learn how to iterate through DataFrames' with alternatives than brute looping
 >- Learn how to apply fucntions in more than one column efficiently